 Use a Request for Quotation (RFQ) or Request for Information (RFI): This tool will help gather information and measure strengths and weaknesses.
 Be as specific as possible, especially with forecasted quantities.
 The actual quantities cannot differ from forecasted or your prices may go up.
 Beware of third party logistics provider over-commitment.

 Do Your Homework: Making a site visit.
-Interviewing the third party logistics provider’s existing customers.
-Evaluating responsiveness, ability to meet and exceed the expectations, management team quality, experience, flexibility and other factors important to company.
+Interviewing the 3PL provider’s existing customers.
+Evaluating responsiveness, ability to meet and exceed the expectations, management team quality, experience, flexibility and other factors important to the company.

 Create Good Legal Documentation: Document what is agreed and what is disagreed clearly.
 Address possible friction points and specify remedies.